 I am an astronomer working to understand how galaxies earlier in the history of the universe have changed and evolved to produce the universe we see today.
 More specifically I study the gas, dust and stars in these early galaxies using emission lines that are visible at submillimeter wavelengths.
 I also have interests in astronomical instrumentation, effective methods of teaching science and communicating science to the public.

 I earned my PhD in Astronomy at Cornell University with Dr. Gordon Stacey.
 I built the 2nd generation z(Redshift) and Early Universe Spectrometer (ZEUS-2) and used it and its predecessor to study galaxies in the early universe.
 I was a postdoc in Dr. Fabian Walter's group at the Max-Planck-Institute for Astronomy in Heidelberg, Germany.

-As of January 2016 I am an Assistant Professor of Physics at Winona State University where I teach physics, do research with undergraduates, and help prepare future science teachers.
+I am currently an Associate Professor of Physics at Winona State University where I teach physics, do research with undergraduates, and help prepare future science teachers.

 Note: This site has been recently converted form the original Google Sites platform and still being updated to the NEW Google Sites.

 As such, some links, widgets, and such may not function properly or appear properly formatted.